iamsiva11/iamsiva11.github.io/_posts/2017-12-30-extra-features-seq2seq.md

 # Conclusion

-I would like to thank the google brain team for open sourcing the seq2seq tensorflow code, [@spro](https://github.com/spro) on his valuable inputs for handling this problem, [Sandeep Subramanian](https://github.com/MaximumEntropy/Seq2Seq-PyTorch)for his pytorch seq2seq repository.
+I would like to thank the google brain team for open sourcing the seq2seq tensorflow code, [@spro](https://github.com/spro) on his valuable inputs for handling this problem, [@MaximumEntropy](https://github.com/MaximumEntropy/Seq2Seq-PyTorch) for his pytorch seq2seq repository.

 # References